What is Pangaea?

 Pangaea is the first step in preparing European astronauts to become planetary explorers on missions to other planets allowing them to communicate with science advisors on Earth effectively, using a common and geologically correct language to increase fast and fruitful decision-making while selecting scientifically-relevant places to take samples.

 Through Pangaea, Europe is developing operational concepts for surface missions where astronauts and robots work together, among themselves and with scientists and engineers on Earth, using the best field geology and planetary observation techniques.

 - Attain basic knowledge on geologic processes and environments of Earth, Moon, Mars and asteroids,

 - Develop observational and decisional skills to identify geological features, perform efficient sampling and report to ground control concisely and correctly,

 - Recognise and describe environments that could host extra-terrestrial life.

 The course is split into three parts over a year in these locations:

-- The geological field training in Lanzarote, Spain,
+- Geological field training and astrobiology in Lanzarote, Spain.

 Last update: 4 September 2018